Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Physical-Light-Units.md

 ### Lighting and exposure diagram

-The following diagram shows scales of light and exposure values in different units.
-The icons along each scale represent light sources that match the marked value.
+The following cheat sheet contains the color temperature values and light intensities of common real-world [Light](Light-Component.md) sources.
+It also contains [Exposure](Override-Exposure.md) values for different illumination scenarios.

 ![](Images/LightCheatSheet.png)